 The Tower of Babel was the first skyscraper and a symbol of arrogance.
 God punished the builders for their presumptuousness.
 The skyscrapers of New York City symbolize the opposite of the biblical Tower of Babel: People from all over the world come to this place and feel free and united and at home.
 Although they speak 170 different languages, they understand each other.

 The photos of this series were shot from a similar perspective as Pieter Bruegel the Elder used 1563 in his famous painting “Tower of Babel”: The bird’s-eye view.
 All pictures were taken with an iPhone from the 10th floor of NYU’s Bobst Library, from the same spot, between 2014 and 2018, at different times of day and during different seasons.
 There was always the same view, but every single image of the 3000 pictures is as different as the people in New York City.

-For the exhibition, I have categorized the selected 23 photographs under five different themes: Emotions, Seasons, Daytimes, Clouds, and Values.
+For the exhibition, the images are presented under five different categories: Emotions, Seasons, Daytimes, Clouds, and Values.

 About the artist: